Hussainmeera/EX-No.4.2.-CUT-SECTION-OF-SOLIDS/README.md

 ## RESULT:
-Thus, the cut section for solid model is created.
+Thus, the cut section for solid model is createD.